Search results for 'energy'

 Since its inception, the Women’s Fund Scotland has distributed almost £3 million in grants to over 640 community groups and local charities.
 Yet, when one scopes out, underinvestment in women and girls remains a persistent problem across the UK’s third sector.
 In 2021, the Centre for Regional Economic and Social Research published research that found severe underinvestment in specialist nonprofits serving disadvantaged wo...

-This fund supports community projects benefiting those living in Limerigg and Slamannan.
+This Fund supports community projects benefiting those living in Avonbridge and Standburn.

 Local funding boost benefits all ages